 To help you get started developing a function, doctl

-can initalize a properly structured project directory with sample configuration files and function code.
+can initialize a properly structured project directory with sample configuration files and function code.

 On your local machine, from the directory where you want to create your project and write your functions, use the serverless init